gaines/nss/day-cohort-10/20151123/ReadMe.md

 ### Nashville Software School
 ---
 Today we looked different ways of accessing a SQL Server database while reviewing object oriented concepts.
+After class I added a second solution to demonstrate how the same functionality can be achieved with Entity Framework.

 This code requires a SQL Express installation on the local machine, with SQL Authentication (Mixed Mode) enabled and the sa password set to "Access123".
 It also assumes there's a database named TestDB containing a table named Student with the properties Id (int, identity) and Name (varchar).